mitthrawnuruodo/fed2-js2-shorts/Module 3/nodejs.md

 1. `main.js`: The main file that will run your program.
 2. `apiModule.js`: A module that fetches data from an external API.

-Tip: Use `touch main.js apiModule.js` to make the files.
+Tip: Use `touch main.js apiModule.js` to make the files:

 ```bash
 nodejs-api-example/